-Del Mar (2 miles south) – Del Mar is a small city known by its racetrack and fairgrounds (this is where the San Diego County Fair takes places).
+Del Mar (2 miles south) – Del Mar is a small city known for its racetrack and fairgrounds (this is where the San Diego County Fair takes place).
 The city has beaches and a cute village.

 Torrey Pines (10 miles south) – If you are into hiking and gorgeous sea views, I recommend you visit the Torrey Pines State Natural Reserve.
 This reserve protects the rarest pine species in the United States and offers 8 miles of trails.
 I consider this one of the best places to hike in Southern California.

 And, of course, you have all the attractions of San Diego basically at your front door.
 For ideas, check out the 200+ San Diego bucket list ideas on this post I wrote a while ago.

 - 20 Reasons to Love Los Angeles